kostaskougios/spi/sql/Benchmarks.md

 ## Outcome of the benchmark

+As we can see, at least with the default settings, the ORC format gives the best performance and smallest file sizes.
+Also,
-As we can see, at least with the default settings, the ORC format gives best performance and smallest file sizes.
-Also the columnar formats (ORC, Parquet) overall perform better, in some cases avro has good performance, especially if data in a lot of columns have to be read for the query.
+the columnar formats (ORC, Parquet) overall perform better, in some cases avro has good performance, especially if data in a lot of columns have to be read for the query.
 ORC was the fastest while creating the data.
-ORC's light weight indexes also play nicely with date's when those are incremental, as it is common on apps that gather information real time.
+ORC's lightweight indexes also play nicely with date's when those are incremental, as it is common on apps that gather information real time.

 Surprisingly the avro format is not the fastest one or the one with the smallest file sizes during ingestion.
 It might be due to the overheads introduced by spark sql or the library spark-avro or the snappy compression.
 It should be the fastest because it doesn't have to organize the data in any way.

 Surely this is not a comprehensive benchmark but maybe indicative of what we can expect.
 Please let me know if you